CodeYourFuture/syllabus-archive/others/cors.md

 If I am a hacker creating a website (let's call it evil.com), and I make a request to your website - from evil.com to awesome-cyf-website.com - then you can't trust that request.
 You do not know or control what my website is doing.
 I could be stealing data, hacking your users or many other evil things.

 To prevent this, browsers follow a rule called the Same-Origin policy.
-This means that JavaScript running on a website can only make a request to the same *origin* as the current page.
+This means that JavaScript running on a website can only make a request to the exactly the same *origin* as the current page.

 ### What is an origin?